-Improved response time objectives for AED and fire responses can only be achieved through reduction in turnout time, travel time or alarm handling time.
-The department will continue to investigate ways within the current CAD and RMS to differentiate turnout time from travel time to make improvements in Phase Two times.
-We will continue to pursue additional response types that will be pre-alerted to reduce alarm-handling time.
+Improved response time objectives for AED and fire responses can only be achieved through reduction in turnout time, travel time. or alarm handling time.
+The Department will continue to investigate ways within the current CAD and RMS to differentiate turnout time from travel time to make improvements in Phase Two times.
+We will continue to work with the Dane County Communications Center to investigate the use of Pre-Alerting for medical calls.
 We will continue to evaluate on-going response needs and make recommendations for additional fire and EMS asset as well as infrastructure improvements and additions.